sylouuu/desoslide/CONTRIBUTING.md

 Thank's for your interest of desoSlide!

-Please follow this basic guidelines if you want to get involved:
+Please follow this basic guidelines if you want to get involved.

 ## Reporting issues